grafana/explore-logs/docs/sources/_index.md

 ## Who is Explore Logs for?

 Explore Logs is for all engineers.

 Traditionally you'd need to learn LogQL and build a deep understanding of your systems in order to answer questions and get the most out of Loki.
-With Explore Logs, you get the same powerful insights without, just by clicking.
+With Explore Logs, you get the same powerful insights, by just clicking.

+## What next?

 {{< docs/hero-simple key="hero" >}}